 5. Education, Health and Care Plan (EHC)

 There will be no further assessments for statements of special educational needs.
-Over the next 3 years children with statements will be transferred to an Education, Health and Care Plan (EHC plan).
-The local authority will lead this process.
+All children with statements have now been transferred to an Education, Health and Care Plan (EHC plan).
 Parents and schools are able to request a needs assessment for an EHC plan.
 An EHC plan is designed to support children who have needs that are severe, complex or lifelong.

 Further information about the changes and how these will be put into place in Warwickshire can be found on the Local Authority’s website: www.warwickshire.gov.uk/sen

 6. School Responsibility for Supporting Children with SEN or Disability

 Staff and Governors have different responsibilities that ensure the needs of all children are met in an appropriate way:

 The Special Needs Coordinator (SENCo) Mrs Chris Lester is responsible for;